 Because of hydropower’s significant advantages over other energy sources — clean, efficient, reliable and renewable — it plays an increasingly important role in meeting the nation's energy needs.

 Since the 1970s, the Corps’ environmental efforts have grown and evolved from simply protecting fish, wildlife and plant species to a focus on recovering their numbers to become sustainable.
 The Corps partners with state and federal agencies to expand the scientific knowledge base of the natural environment and evaluate how activities within a watershed may affect protected species.
 Structural modifications to dams and powerhouses along with changes to river system operations are used to ensure the right things are done for the environment.

 The Corps is one of the federal government’s largest providers of outdoor recreational opportunities.
-The Mississippi Valley Division operates more than 400 recreational sites at its lakes and projects, logging more than 54 million visitors per year and bringing more than $3 billion cumulative value to local economies.
-The division has 9,500+ camp sites, 33 lakes and 14 visitor centers.
+The Mississippi Valley Division operates more than 850 recreational sites at its lakes and projects, logging more than 47 million visitors per year and bringing more than $1.6 million in visitor spending.
+The division has 12,000+ camp sites, 3,400+ picnic sites and 422 boat ramps.
 Educational and volunteer programs help visitors appreciate the need for conscientious environmental stewardship of the 2 million acres of land and water in our jurisdiction.

 The mission of the Corps’ regulatory program is to protect the nation's waters for current and future generations, while allowing for reasonable economic development.
 Regulatory efforts protect a wide variety of aquatic resources, including wetlands, rivers, streams, tidal waters, coral reefs, shellfish beds and the oceans.
 Our permit process is designed to minimize environmental impacts of construction and dredging activities in U.S. waters and to ensure that such efforts are thoughtful and coordinated.